rajendradanve/readwise/README.md

 Project files are stored on [GitHub](https://github.com/)

-Deployment of ths ReadWise done as per mentioned in code institute mini project.
+Deployment of the ReadWise done as mentioned in code institute mini-project.

 ## Steps for GitHub and Gitpod

 1. Logged into Github account.
-2. Create a new repository with name readwise.
+2. Create a new repository with name reads.
 3. Open repository in the GitPod IDE.
-4. Created a requirements.txt file by using command "pip3 freeze --local>requirements.text" in the terminal window.
-This will create files which tells Heroku what are dependencies required to be install for this project.
+4. Created a requirements.txt file by using the command "pip3 freeze --local>requirements. text" in the terminal window.
+This will create files that tell Heroku what are dependencies required to be installed for this project.
-5. Creat a Procfile for Heroku by command "echo web: python app.py>Procfile" in the terminal window.
-(Remove any exta line from Procfile as this creates problem sometimes)
+5. Create a Procfile for Heroku by command "echo web: python app.py>Procfile" in the terminal window.
+(Remove any extra line from Procfile as this creates problem sometimes)
 6. Commit and push new files to the GitHub

 ## Steps for Heroku

 1. Logged in to Heroku and select "Create New App".
-2. Provide unique name in the "App Name" suitable for the website.
+2. Provide a unique name in the "App Name" suitable for the website.
 3. Select the region closest for you.
 4. Click "Create App".
 5. Select "Deploy" from the Heroku app menu.
-6. From the deployment menu select "GitHub" option.
+6. From the deployment menu select the "GitHub" option.
-7. Verify that "Github" profile name is showing int the "Connect to GitHub" section.
+7. Verify that the "Github" profile name is showing in the "Connect to GitHub" section.
-8. Search "readwise" repositary and click "Connect" to connect GitHub repositary with Heroku.
+8. Search the "readwise" repository and click "Connect" to connect the GitHub repository with Heroku.
 9. Select "Settings" from the Heroku App menu.
 10. Select "Reveal Config Vars" and add the relevant key and value information.
-In case of ReadWise it is IP, PORT, MONGO_URI, MONGO_DBNAME, SECRET_KEY.
+In case of ReadWise, it is IP, PORT, MONGO_URI, MONGO_DBNAME, SECRET_KEY.
-11. Select "Deploy" from Heroku App menu.
+11. Select "Deploy" from the Heroku App menu.
-12. Scrolled down the page and select "Enable Automatic Deployent" option.
+12. Scrolled down the page and select the "Enable Automatic Deployment" option.
 13. Select "Master Branch" under "Branch Selected".
 14. Click "Deploy Branch"
-15. If everything is sucessfull then you get "Deployment Sucessfull message" and Click "View" to launch the app to see website in the browser.
+15. If everything is successful then you get "Deployment Successful message" and click "View" to launch the app to see the website in the browser.

-## **Making a clone or download zip to run locally**
+## Making a clone or download zip to run locally

 1. Log into GitHub account.